Explicit Non-Abelian Gerbes with Connections: Introduction and results

-The explicit finite form of the adjusted cocycles for non-Abelian gerbes with connection has never been provided.
-This may be due to the fact that adjustments have to be discussed individually for each higher gauge group.
-In particular, certain higher gauge groups do not admit an adjustment, and an example can be found in~\cite{Kim:2022opr}.
-It is the primary goal of this paper to fill this gap and to give explicit cocycle relations for adjusted connections with a focus on string bundles.
+The explicit finite form of the cocycles for non-Abelian gerbes with adjusted connection has never been provided.
+This may be due to the fact that the relevant adjustment data is only known for few higher gauge algebras and our understanding of how adjustments should be seen geometrically is still very incomplete.
+It is the primary goal of this paper to fill this gap, i.e.~to give explicit cocycle and coboundary relations for adjusted connections with a focus on string bundles.
 A secondary goal is to construct an explicit example.

-An evident higher gauge group to use in a such an example is a 2-group model of the string group.
-Recall that a spin structure over an $n$-dimensional oriented Riemannian manifold $X$, is a lift of the frame bundle, a principal $\sfSO(n)$-bundle, to a principal $\sfSpin(n)$-bundle.
-The obstruction to the existence of such a lift is the second Stiefel--Whitney class of $X$.
-One can now consider spin bundles over loop spaces, as suggested by string theory, and it turns out that the loop space $LX$ of a manifold $X$ carries a spin bundle if and only if\footnote{The theorem assumes $X$ simply connected and $n\geq5$.
+An evident higher gauge group to use in such an example is a 2-group model of the string group.
+Recall that a spin structure over an $n$-dimensional oriented Riemannian manifold $X$ is a lift of the frame bundle, a principal $\sfSO(n)$-bundle, to a principal $\sfSpin(n)$-bundle.
+The obstruction to the existence of such a lift is given by the second Stiefel--Whitney class of $X$.
+One can now consider spin bundles over loop spaces, as suggested by string theory, and it turns out that the loop space $LX$ of a manifold $X$ carries a spin bundle if and only if\footnote{The theorem assumes $X$ is simply connected and $n\geq5$.
 The `only if' part holds further requiring that $X$ be 2-connected.} spin bundles over $X$ can be lifted to principal $\sfString(n)$-bundles~\cite{mclaughlin1992orientation}.
 Here, $\sfString(n)$ is a topological group, defined only up to a large class of equivalence, which is a 3-connected cover of $\sfSpin(n)$, but otherwise shares the same homotopy groups as $\sfSpin(n)$.

 It turns out that the group $\sfString(n)$ is conveniently described in terms of a 2-group model, cf.~\cite{Nikolaus:2011zg}, and from this perspective, string structures are indeed non-Abelian gerbes.
 This is also the form in which string structures most naturally arise in supergravity and string theory.
 There are now essentially two extreme string 2-group models.
 Firstly, there is an infinite-dimensional one based on Kac--Moody central extensions of loop groups, which was developed in~\cite{Baez:2005sn}.
 On the other hand, there is the finite-dimensional, but much more complicated and less explicit model~\cite{Schommer-Pries:0911.2483}.\footnote{See~\cite{Demessie:2016ieh} for a description of (unadjusted) non-Abelian gerbes using this group.} For convenience, we shall be focusing on the infinite-dimensional model because it admits fully explicit formulas for all cocycles.